httpyac/httpyac.github.io/docs/guide/scripting.md

 ## Access to Variables

-All Variables already defined can be accessed via the global scope.
+All Variables already defined can be accessed via the [global object](https://nodejs.org/api/globals.html).

 ::: warning
 Since all variables are placed on the global scope of the script, they may overwrite other variables.
 Please use unique variable names
 :::

-In addition to the defined variables, the following values are also set on global scope
+In addition to the defined variables and [NodeJS Global](https://nodejs.org/api/globals.html), the following values are also set on global object.

 | name | description | condition | example |
 | - | - | - | - |